The Ultimate French Cheese and Wine Pairing Guide

 Pas-de-Calais (62) - Sablé de Wissant Cheese & Vin de Suresnes

-Pas-de-Calais is home to Sablé de Wissant, a unique creation designed to resemble the sandy local beaches.
-It’s made by lightly washing the semi-soft cow’s milk cheese with local beer before coating it in a thin layer of breadcrumbs to give it a totally unique texture.
+Pas-de-Calais is home to Sablé de Wissant, a unique creation inspired by the local beaches.
+It’s made by lightly washing the semi-soft cow’s milk cheese with local beer, then coating it with a thin layer of breadcrumbs, which gives it a totally unique texture.
 Complement it with Bière Blanche de Wissant, the local wheat beer used to wash it, for a unique and satisfying pairing.
-Pas-de-Calais is all about the beautiful Opal Coast, including the charming town of Calais, known for its beaches and the Channel Tunnel.

 Somme (80) - Rollot Cheese & Cidre de Thiérache (Hauts-de-France)

-In Somme, you’ll find Rollot, soft, heart-shaped cheese with an intense, tangy flavor and lovely fruity, spicy notes.
-Pair it with Cidre de Thiérache, a crisp and refreshing cider from Hauts-de-France, to create a delightful combination.
-Somme is known for its picturesque countryside, including the beautiful Somme River, and the historic town of Amiens, famous for its Gothic cathedral.
+In Somme, you’ll find Rollot, soft, heart-shaped cheese with an intense, tangy flavour and lovely fruity, spicy notes.
+Pair it with Cidre de Thiérache, a crisp, refreshing cider from the Hauts-de-France region, for a delightful combination.

 Cheese and Wine Pairing in Île-de-France